vlyot/roli-trade-ad-automation/readme.md

 ## Security notes
-- The tool runs as **your Windows user**; Chrome cookie decryption only works for your account.
 - The `_RoliVerification` cookie is a sensitive session token. **Never share, commit, or expose it.**
 - The tool never uploads or transmits your cookie anywhere except directly to the Rolimons API endpoint you control.
 - If your session expires or you log out, simply log in again in Chrome and rerun the tool.